 - Assemble kabobs by layering onion, peaches and chicken on the skewers

 - Preheat grill to about 375 degrees and spray with non-stick spray

-- Cook kabobs for 8-10 minutes, turning several times, until done
+- Cook kabobs on medium heat for 8-10 minutes, turning several times, until done